ryanklintworth/weathercheck-api-docs/WeatherCheck_API.md

   - Default `units=imperial` since most U.S.-based weather APIs default to Fahrenheit/mph.
   - Default `lang=en` since English was implied in raw data.
   - `timestamp` assumed to default to current system time if not provided.
+  - For response objects, only Name, Type, and Description are included.
+Lable is implicit, and Required is omitted unless a field is optional.

 - **Fixes**
   - Corrected typos (e.g., “measurment” → “Measurement system”).